crazy-complete/crazy-complete/docs/documentation.md

 > Complete a comma separated list using a completer

-Complete a comma-separted list of any completion command.
+Complete a comma-separted list of any completer.

 The separator can be changed by adding `{"separator": ...}`.